Introduction to International Political Economy

 Module description

-The operation of international organisations such as the International Monetary Fund, the World Bank, and the World Trade Organisation will also be examined.
+• examine the operation of international organisations such as the International Monetary Fund, the World Bank and the World Trade Organisation.

 Learning objectives